 Sit down, consider what kind of negative thoughts you regularly have, and then come up with neutral thoughts to replace them.
 When those negative thoughts creep in, force them out by repeating the neutral replacements you found for them.

 This practice can help improve your mind’s overall environment and facilitate more enjoyment and happiness.

 7. Do seek out professional help.

-Sometimes anhedonia is temporary; sometimes, it’s not.
-If you find that your lack of enjoyment is interfering with your ability to conduct your life or has been present for a long time, it would be a good idea to seek professional help.
-It may be a bigger issue than self-help can address.
+Sometimes anhedonia is temporary; sometimes it’s not.
+If you find that your lack of enjoyment is interfering with your ability to conduct your life or has been present for a long time, it is a good idea to talk to a mental health professional.